fbecart/zinoma/README.md

 - `zinoma my_first_target` will attempt to execute `my_first_target`
 - `zinoma my_second_target` will attempt to execute `my_second_target`
-- `zinoma my_first_target my_second_target` will run targets.
+- `zinoma my_first_target my_second_target` will run both targets.

 #### `targets.<target_name>.dependencies`

-Identifies any targets that must complete successfully before this target will run.
+Identifies any targets that must complete successfully before this target can run.
 It should be an array of strings.

-If a target fails, all targets that need it are skipped.
+If a target fails, targets that depend on it will not be executed.

 __Example__